Tag Archives: Steve McGarry

 At this point Burp’s attempts at ingratiating himself with his human neighbours seem to be entering a rather gory phase, beginning with the malfunctioning fast food machine in #30 and in a strip I didn’t feature last issue he sliced off the top of Ronald Reagan’s head to have a chat with his brain.
 Bringing this little girl’s teddy bear to life might be the thing of fairy tales but as you can see Jeremy took it a step further to show the repercussions of such an act bedtime stories never would.

-I knew of the Day of the Triffids from watching the movie not long before this issue, so it was the perfect material to parody
+I knew of Day of the Triffids from watching the movie not long before this issue, so it was the perfect material to parody

 So far out of the highlights I’ve shown only one has stuck to the theme, so here’s a selection of panels taken from throughout the issue.
-Pete and his Pimple finally work together to show it’s not all a bum deal for the spotty teen, there are some exercise ideas even I could get behind, a very funny spoof tabloid The Bumb is more believable than the real thing (and stars radio DJ Mark Radcliffe!), and then the final panel is about as close as we’d get to a friendship between Hector Vector and his Talking T-Shirt.
+Pete and his Pimple finally work together to show it’s not all a bum deal for the spotty teen, there are some exercise ideas even I could get behind, a very funny spoof tabloid The Bumb is more believable than the real thing (and stars radio DJ Mark Radcliffe!) and then the final panel is about as close as we’d get to a friendship between Hector Vector and his Talking T-Shirt.

 DJ and TV presenter, and close friend of editor Patrick Gallagher and writer/artist (and fellow radio DJ) Marc Riley, Mark Radcliffe worked alongside both on The Mark Radcliffe Show on BBC Radio One after OiNK and Round the Bend came to an end.
 The three also performed as The Shirehorses, a parody band that came off the back of the radio show.
 Also, Patrick and Mark performed with Chris Sievey aka Frank Sidebottom in his Oh Blimey Big Band, a photo of which you can see in #16‘s review.
 Of course, you’ll also know Marc and Mark as Mark and Lard!
+Thanks as always to Patrick for the info and the photo.

 Do you remember spot-the-ball competitions?
-They could still be around for all I know, but in case they’re not they’d run in newspapers and magazines back in the 80s and would involve a photograph taken during some action in a football game, with the ball itself removed from the picture.
+They could still be around for all I know, but in case they’re not I’ll explain.
+They’d run in newspapers and magazines back in the 80s and would involve a photograph taken during some action in a football game, with the ball itself removed from the picture.
 This would always be very cleverly disguised and given the technology of the day was quite the feat because there’d be no trace of it in the photo.

 Thankfully that never happened and here his return is marked with a brilliant strip which really highlights the differences between OiNK and other comics of the day.
 Of course, it’s all helped along by the fact it’s drawn by John Geering whose usual work was among that which Tom was parodying!
 So, this time Tom and his friends are playing a game of footie when the ball bursts.
 What to do?
 Well, we have a boy whose toe can take on any form so naturally he grows it to resemble a football.